ufo-github/ponyfoo/README.md

   - flash intro page
   - flash intro DAY!

+- construct sitemap service
+- build sitemap when app start, and after articles are saved.
 - prettify css
 - use estimate
-- construct sitemap.xml
-- build rss feed using feedService after app starts, save to .bin
-- build rss feed using feedService after articles are saved, save to .bin
 - latest posts sidebar
 - views that respond with json e.g 404, should prob use a taunus method?
 - revisit authentication